Can You Bake Cookies On Wax Paper? – Cookie How-To Tips

 Can You Bake Cookies on a Wax Paper?

 Can you bake cookies on wax paper?
 Though wax paper has a lot of uses, it is not a good choice for baking cookies.
-Wax paper is not suitable to be used on a cookie sheet when baking.
-When applied with high temperatures, the wax on the paper can melt and may transfer to your cookies.
+Wax paper for cookies is not suitable when baking.
+Baking cookies on wax paper in high temperatures, the wax on the paper can melt and may transfer to your cookies.
 The food-grade wax paper is not toxic, but it’s a good idea to keep it out of your baked goods.
 The wax may also transfer to your baking sheet and may require you to clean it additionally.

 The wax also has a fairly low burn point.
 An exposed wax paper will smoke while it is in the oven, especially if you are baking something that requires a very long baking time or very high temperature.
 This type of paper could catch fire.
 In case you use wax paper to line the bottom of a cake pan, it will not burn, but you will still have wax transfer, which then again is not a good idea.